Exploring Vacant Classes in Label-Skewed Federated Learning: Experiments

 \subsection{Setups}

-\textbf{Datasets.} We evaluate the effectiveness of our approach in image classification datasets including MNIST~\cite{deng2012mnist}, CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning}, and TinyImageNet~\cite{le2015tiny}.
-To simulate label distribution shift, we follow the settings in~\cite{li2022federated} and introduce two commonly used forms of label shift: Dirichlet-based and quantity-based.
-The diversity in label distribution is illustrated in Figure~\ref{fig: heat}.
-In the quantity-based label shift, data is grouped by label and allocated into shards with imbalanced quantities. $s$ represents the number of shards per client, which is used to control the level of label distribution shift~\cite{lee2022preservation}.
-This setting leads to each client's training data exclusively encompassing a subset of all labels, resulting in the presence of empty classes.
-In the Dirichlet-based label shift, clients receive samples for each class based on the Dirichlet distribution~\cite{zhu2021federated}, denoted as $D(\beta)$.
-Here, the parameter $\beta$ controls the degree of heterogeneity, with lower values indicating higher heterogeneity.
-Notably, under the Dirichlet-based label shift, each client's training data may include majority classes, minority classes, and even empty classes, which is more practical.
+\textbf{Datasets} We evaluate the effectiveness of our approach across various image classification datasets, including MNIST~\cite{deng2012mnist}, CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning}, and TinyImageNet~\cite{le2015tiny}.
+We partitioned each dataset into distinct training and test sets.
+Subsequently, the training set undergoes further division into non-overlapping subsets, distributed among different clients.
+The global model's performance is then assessed on the test set.
+We follow the settings outlined in~\cite{li2022federated} and introduce two prevalent forms of label skews: Dirichlet-based and quantity-based.
+In the quantity-based label skews, all training data is grouped by label and allocated into shards with imbalanced quantities.
+The parameter $s$ signifies the number of shards per client, regulating the level of label skews~\cite{lee2022preservation}.
+In the Dirichlet-based label skews, clients receive samples for each class based on the Dirichlet distribution~\cite{zhu2021federated}, denoted as $D(\beta)$.
+Here, the parameter $\beta$ controls the degree of label skews, with lower values indicating higher label skews.
+Notably, each client's training data may encompass majority classes, minority classes, and even vacant classes, which is more practical.